LakshitSinghBishtTM/xLaDe/experiments/README.md

 All experiments should be considered **experimental and evolving**.

-They are intended to:
+They exist to:

 * support research and learning,
-* guide future development directions,
+* generate concrete artifacts for evaluation,
-* and provide concrete artifacts for evaluation and discussion.
+* and inform future tooling or policy design.

-Stability, performance, and completeness are **explicitly not required** at this stage.
+Stability, performance, and completeness are **explicitly not required**.

 ---